 Visit the Buda Castle

 From the Rupestrian church you have to walk along the bank of the Danube for a few minutes before starting to climb up to the castle.
-On the way up you will be able to see the monument to Szent Gellért (St. Gerard), a bronze statue located where he is said to have suffered his martyrdom.
+Along the way you will be able to see the monument to Szent Gellért (St. Gerard), a bronze statue located where it is said he suffered his martyrdom.

-To climb the hill where the Buda Castle is located you can choose between taking a funicular or go up the slopes that lead to that area.
+To climb the hill on which the Buda Castle is located you can choose between taking a funicular or go up the slopes that lead to that area.

-After seeing the castle in depth (entering or not in the museums depending on your interests), it is time to approach one of the most impressive places in Budapest: the Fishermen's Bastion.
+After seeing the castle in depth (entering or not in the museums depending on your interests), it's time to approach one of the most impressive places in Budapest: the Fishermen's Bastion.

 The seven towers of which the monument consists represent the chiefs of the Magyar tribes.
 If you enter the walled enclosure you will find a palace, a castle and the sensational Matthias Church.

 If you feel like it, in this area there are several restaurants where you can eat something.
-I warn you that they tend to be somewhat expensive, but you will also find nearby some belonging to fast food chains that can serve for this occasion.
+I warn you that they are usually a bit expensive, but you will also find some fast food chains nearby that can be useful for this occasion.

 Joaquin's Traveller Tip

-I advise you to try to see the Bastion illuminated at night, as it acquires a beautiful reddish color.
+I advise you to try to see the Bastion illuminated at night, as it acquires a reddish color of great beauty.

-Matias Church is another must-see when you are in the Buda area.
-Actually, its name is Church of Our Lady, but it is better known by the name of the Hungarian King Matthias, one of the heroes of the country.
+The Matthias Church is another must-see when you are in the Buda area.
+Actually, its name is Our Lady's Church, but it is better known by the name of the Hungarian King Matthias, one of the country's heroes.

 Many royal weddings were held inside, as well as several coronations.
 The latter explains why there is a copy of the crown there.

-The entrance to the church is paid, but there are two different types of tickets.
-One, the simplest (about 5 €) is to enter the temple itself, while the other (with the same price) is necessary to climb the tower.
+The entrance to the church is paid, but there are two different types of entrance.
+One, the simplest (about 5 €) is for entering the temple itself, while the other (with the same price) is necessary to climb the tower.

-Try not to get lost in Buda's Labyrinth
+Try not to get lost in the Buda Labyrinth

 The Buda district still has other charms to show.
-If you stroll through its streets you will reach the Buda Labyrinth, a series of grottoes that have been conditioned for your visit, although only a little more than 1 kilometer of the total 7 kilometers that are estimated to exist.
+If you walk through its streets you will reach the Buda Labyrinth, a series of grottoes that have been conditioned for your visit, although only just over 1 kilometer of the total 7 kilometers that are estimated to exist.

-Once inside the labyrinth you will be able to see a great number of things: fountains, columns, cave paintings, statues, etc.
+Once inside the labyrinth you will be able to see a number of things: fountains, columns, cave paintings, statues, etc..